The IVF Process Explained: Your 10-Step Guide

 Step 1: Pre-treatment tests

-We also perform a general health and lifestyle check for each of you, to make sure that there are no factors that could compromise your chance of IVF success.
+We’ll also carry out a general health and lifestyle review.
+This ensures there are no underlying factors that could affect your treatment outcome.

 Step 2: Consultation with a fertility doctor

-At the end of your consultation you will understand what your IVF cycle entails with a full breakdown of how much it costs, together with available funding options.
+At the end of your consultation, you will understand what your IVF cycle entails with a full breakdown of how much it costs, with available funding options.

 Step 3: The start of IVF - Ovarian stimulation

 The type of fertility drugs you take, the dosage and timing will be unique to you, focused on achieving a good number of quality eggs for your IVF cycle.
-You will be carefully monitored during this phase of IVF with regular scans at our clinic to check your ovarian response.
+You will be carefully monitored during this phase, with regular scans at our clinic to check your ovarian response.

 Step 4: Egg maturation